- Oops!Something went wrong.Please try again later.

 Documents show that in 2018, the singer spent $400,000 on living expenses, $66,000 on household supplies and $1.1 million on her legal and conservator fees.
 Her father made $128,000 from his involvement, according to ET.
 In September 2019, Britney's father was accused (and then cleared) of hitting her eldest son, Sean.
 The police report was filed by Kevin Federline.

 Fans regularly leave comments urging Britney to wear a certain colour in her next video if she needs help, or have written saying their messages of concern have been deleted from underneath her social media posts.
-Others praise her for being a source of positivity on social media and say they love watching her dancing videos, seeing her pictures of new outfits or flowers.
+Others praise her for being a source of positivity on social media and say they love watching her dancing videos, seeing her new outfits or pictures of flowers.

 How are the rest of Britney's family involved in the Free Britney movement?